Job Title: Paramedic (Basic)

 - Communicate with patient and loved ones to provide information and assurance that care is being given, and to show compassion.

 - Act as team leader and take responsibility for scene and unit management as needed.

-- Drive the ambulance and provide map reading support to minimize call response time.
+- Safely drive the ambulance and/or transport patient(s) (per DOT/State/Company Rules) and provide map reading and/or navigation support to minimize call response time.

-- Monitor and maintain the general condition of the unit, keep it clean and stocked for optimal call response to maintain the image of AMR.
+- Monitor and maintain the general condition of the unit, keep it clean and stocked as required by Company/State Rules and for optimal call response to maintain the image of AMR.

-- Document activities with regard to the patient, the medical care provided, and billing information completely to ensure appropriate information is available regarding each call.
+- Document activities with regard to patient care and billing completely to ensure appropriate information is available/provided regarding each call.

 - Consider patient status and insurance preferred facilities when determining transportation destinations.

-- Ability to work past scheduled shift end times with little or no notice.
+- Ability to work past scheduled shift (Hold Over) with little or no notice.

 - Work collaboratively and in a professional manner with all allied health and public safety personnel.

-- Report immediately to the on-duty supervisor and/or account manager any incident involving a negative customer and/or patient interaction.
+- Reports immediately to the on-duty supervisor and/or account manager any incident involving a negative customer and/or patient interaction.